When and where to see spring flowers

 Every spring Painshill is treated to wonderful displays of spring flowers.
 Follow our guide below for when and where to see them.

 Please note: the timings can vary and exact dates cannot be predicted.
-Please keep an eye on our website homepage for the best information as to when they are blooming!

 When – Starting now and into Feb